Home / Blogs & Insights / MVP vs Full Product Development

 Dropbox

-Dropbox validated interest before building a full product experience.
+Dropbox validated interest before building a full product.
 Instead of investing heavily upfront, the team used a simple demo video to show the concept.
 That helped prove demand before committing to a larger build.

 Lesson: your MVP does not always need to be a large software product.
 It needs to test whether people care enough to act.